Pour le français, cliquez ici.

 Siaka Traoré, President of Sini Sanuman, presenting over 68,000 signatures on the Pledge Against Excision to the Parliamentary Commission on Violence Against Women at the National Assembly, May 2015.

-Seventeen villages have collectively abandoned the practice of excision with our encouragement, and most have celebrated their decisions with public ceremonies that we helped them organize.
+Twenty one villages have collectively abandoned the practice of excision with our encouragement, and most have celebrated their decisions with public ceremonies that we helped them organize.

 On April 29, 2024, the villages of Diakoni, Djinidié, Chobougou and Sirakoro Dounfing gathered to mark their decision to stop excising in their villages.
 They signed a Declaration which includes a fine of $130 for anyone who goes against the decision (see photos and video at right).